 The Compensation Committee has a process to help ensure that our executive compensation program meets its principal objectives.
-In making compensation decisions, the Compensation Committee considers a wide variety of information, including how each compensation decision ties to its total compensation philosophy, the advice of our assistant general counsel who also serves as managing director, human resources, and the thoughts of our chief executive officer and other Board members.
+In making compensation decisions, the Compensation Committee considers a wide variety of information, including how each compensation decision ties to its total compensation philosophy, the advice of our general counsel, who also manages our human resources function, and the thoughts of our chief executive officer and other Board members.

-Prior to leaving the company, our senior vice president, corporate administration, regularly attended Compensation Committee meetings to provide information and recommendations regarding our executive compensation program.
-Among other things, she performed extensive analyses of marketplace practices for executive pay, made recommendations to our chief executive officer on compensation matters for all officers and compiled other relevant data at the request of the Compensation Committee.
-Upon the departure of our senior vice president, corporate administration on December 31, 2012, our assistant general counsel who also serves as managing director, human resources, assumed this role and performed this function.
+Our general counsel, who also manages our human resources function, regularly attended Compensation Committee meetings to provide information and recommendations regarding our executive compensation program.
+Among other things, he performed internal analyses of marketplace practices for executive pay, made recommendations to our chief executive officer on compensation matters for all officers and compiled other relevant data at the request of the Compensation Committee.